Skip to main content

 Fireworks.
 Funnel cake.
 Ferris wheel.
 Funk music.

 Sioux City's biggest and best music festival, Saturday in the Park features all that and more, and you're going to want to be part of the tens of thousands of people who flock to Grandview Park on the first weekend of July to be a part of the fun!
-Here's your guide to attending Sioux City's Saturday in the Park Music Festival. * now updated for 2023*
+Here's your guide to attending Sioux City's Saturday in the Park Music Festival. *2024 UPDATE CURRENTLY IN PROGRESS!*

 crowd at Sioux City Saturday in the Park Music Festival